ssduracell/Solar-API/README.md

 sqlite3
 ```
 ## 3. Use API
-Send a POST request to the ip of the pi with ?query= + the querystring you want to acces.
+Send a POST request to the ip of the pi with ?query= + the querystring you want to access.
 #### example:
 * [Pi IpAdress]?query=SELECT * FROM SpotData